Extravenger/OSEPlayground/README.md

 Last step is to perform the Relay - !REMEMEBER! not to our attacking box, but to the victim machine! and see the callback to our machine on port 445 tunneled from the victim!

 # MSSQL Useful Queries
+*Note: privileges in a database might differ, check every access you can accomplish, which mean using the local administrator, machine account, etc.*

 List databases:
 - `select * from sys.databases;`